yojoots/libbitcoin-system-wiki/Empty-Block-Fallacy.md

 * The miner's [hash power](Glossary#hash-power) contributes proportionally to the security of the network.
 The subsidy is compensation for that security during the [inflationary](Glossary#inflation) phase.
 The purpose of inflation is to rationally distribute the [coin](Glossary#coin).
 The rational distribution is specifically in [exchange](Glossary#exchange) for hash power, not for transaction inclusion.

+* Transaction confirmation is not assured by Bitcoin.
+Fees are the *incentive* for confirmation.
+Lack of confirmation objectively implies insufficient fee.

 * Empty block mining is entirely consistent with [consensus rules](Glossary#consensus-rules) and cannot be reasonably prevented by a new [rule](Glossary#rule).

 For these reasons the theory is invalid.
 However it is worth exploring the source of the fallacy.
 Because of the [Zero Sum Property](Zero-Sum-Property), there may be an assumption that mining an empty block "unfairly" takes away the opportunity for transactions to be [confirmed](Glossary#confirmation).